 As part of IES Abroad’s direct enrollment services, we offer well-located, comfortable housing for all students because securing housing independently can be challenging.
 IES Abroad’s housing options reflect the local student culture and meet our safety and security standards.

 University of New South Wales Village (UNSWV) – UNSWV is located on High Street, right on the main Kensington Campus, about a five-minute walk to the main courtyard and a two-minute walk to the sports center.
 Each apartment includes a full kitchen, shared bathrooms, and a living and dining area.
 All apartments are fully furnished, and you can cook in your apartment or go to a variety of restaurants and markets in the surrounding area.
 Other amenities of UNSWV include a café, TV room, games room, group and private study spaces, a theater, and card-operated laundry.
-Space is limited, and, if given a space in UNSWV, you will likely have a single room in a five-bedroom apartment shared with international and Australian students.
+Space is limited, and, if given a space in UNSWV, you will likely have a single room in a five- or six- bedroom apartment shared with international and Australian students.
 Apartments are typically mixed-gender, unless otherwise requested.
 No meals are included

 Residential Colleges – IES Abroad works with three residential dorms associated with UNSW—Phillip Baxter, Basser, and Goldstein.
 The colleges offer a unique residential, academic, and social community, with senior staff who oversee student life.
 You are encouraged to be a part of the college community, and participate in college traditions, social events, and activities.
 A full meal plan is included and for this reason Residential Colleges carry an additional fee.
 Please see the pricing sheet under Costs for more information.